 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

 Southwest is the favorite airline among several of us at MMS.
-They’ve got super customer-friendly policies, like 2 free checked bags per passenger and generous change and cancellation policies.
+They’ve got super customer-friendly policies, like two free checked bags per passenger and generous change and cancellation policies.

 And if you fly often, it pays to be loyal to the airline.
 The Southwest status levels can give you hundreds (even thousands) of dollars in benefits.
 I’ll show you what to expect from Southwest elite status, so you can decide if you want to pursue it!